-It is really astonishing why the African Big 5 are called so because the name is very controversial with the size of some of the big 5 like the Leopard.
+It is really astonishing why the African Big 5 are called so because the name is very controversial with the small size of some of the Big 5 like the Leopard.
 The phrase was invented back in the 1800s by the trophy game hunters basing on how challenging and dangerous hunting these species on foot was compared to the rest of the wild animals making them the biggest prizes hence the “Big Five” and they include the African Elephant, African Lion, African Leopard, the Cape buffalo and the Rhino.

 Back in the nineteenth and the early twentieth centuries, the royals in Europe wanted so much to own an African hunting trophy with the slogan “the larger and more erratic the beast, the better,” but in Uganda the term Big five is used to characterize safari royalty, noteworthy selling point for a safari and the exclusive sightings and they can be found in Murchison falls national park, Queen Elizabeth national park, Lake Mburo national park, Ziwa Rhino sanctuary, Kidepo national park and in reserves like the Uganda Wildlife Conservation Education Center.

 But since the Big five list is no longer determined by the size and the difficult to hunt them, we can firmly adjust the list because Uganda is richly hallowed with a number of big endangered, charismatic and beautiful wild animals that are not featured on the list and the most remarkably is the Mountain gorilla which is perhaps the most desirable Africa safari animal in Uganda.
 There are a lot of thought-provoking facts about the African Big 5 and below are the most interesting facts you should know about them.

 INTERESTING FACTS ABOUT THE BIG FIVE